GenesisFan64/Marsiano-MARS/README.md

 - YM2612 soundchip: DAC sample playback at 18000hz aprox. with pitch changes, supports FM3 special mode for extra frequencies
 - 32X: Supports PWM at 22050hz, 7 psuedo channels are available to use with Pitch, Volume and Panning.
 Controlled by the sound driver in the Genesis side.

-Video "driver":
-- Draws an extra background in 256-color mode of any size in either ROM or RAM, any WIDTH and HEIGHT (but must be aligned in blocks)

 Notes/Issues:
-- DAC Wave sound (Genesis side) might play slow if track is using too much channels
+- Genesis: DAC Wave sound (Genesis side) might play slow if track is using too much channels
+- 32X: PWM playback overflows, on Real hardware

 Do note that current 32X emulators ignore some hardware restrictions and bugs of the system:
 - ALL Emulators doesn't trigger the error handlers